NenyeIkpa/simple_shell/README.md

 ## A simple shell project in C programming language

 This is a simple shell program that can be compiled, executed and launched from the command line.
+The command and syntax are similar to running a command in any other shell.

 ### List of allowed functions and system calls in this project
 access (man 2 access)